OpenEye Scientific is now part of Cadence

 References

-1. Conformer Generation with Omega: Algorithm and Validation Using High Quality Structures from the Protein Databank and Cambridge Structural Database, Hawkins, P.C.D., Skillman, A.G., Warren, G.L.
+1. Conformer Generation with OMEGA: Algorithm and Validation Using High Quality Structures from the Protein Databank and Cambridge Structural Database, Hawkins, P.C.D., Skillman, A.G., Warren, G.L.
 Ellingson, B.A. and Stahl, M.T., J. Chem.
 Inf.
 Model., 2010, 50, 572-584.

-2. Conformer generation with Omega: Learning from the dataset and analysis of failures, Hawkins, P.C.D., Nicholls, A.N., J. Chem.
+2. Conformer generation with OMEGA: Learning from the dataset and analysis of failures, Hawkins, P.C.D., Nicholls, A.N., J. Chem.
 Inf.
 Model., 2012, 52, 2919-2936.

 3. Conformational Analysis of Drug-like Molecules Bound to Proteins: An Extensive Study of Ligand Reorganization upon Binding, Perola, E. and Charifson, P.S., J. Med.
 Chem.
 2004,47, 2499-2510.